 How we can help

 Now that you’ve learned about stocks and how Edward Jones can help, it’s time to take action.
-Discuss your options with a financial advisor.
+Discuss your options with a financial advisor to find out what stock ownership may be appropriate for your situation.
 They can help you build, maintain, and protect financial strength throughout your life by taking a personal approach to working toward your financial goals.

 Important information:

-3 Dollar cost averaging and dividend reinvestment do not guarantee a profit or protect against loss.
-Diversification does not guarantee a profit or protect against loss in declining markets.
+5. Rebalancing, dollar-cost averaging and dividend reinvestment do not guarantee a profit or protect against loss in a declining market.